hwayne/hacker-test-history/README.md

 ####  0138 ...
 Algol-68?

 ####  0139 ...
 Do you understand the Algol-68 report?

+Algol-68 is a vastly more complex language than the simple Algol-60.
+That report is a _long_ read.

 ####  013A ...
 Do you like two-level grammars?